rorymcstay/tradingo/README.md

 are amended should an allocation at a price level change.
 One price level per order.

+## Configuration
+Config is provided with

+1) `--config` option.
+Specified zero or more times.
+Each config is applied to the defaults in order.
+Path is to a json or cfg file.
+2) `--config-json` flag to provide json string directly on command line.

+## Initial replay settings
+When running a replay, json string may be provided for `--initial-position` and `--initial-margin`.

 Tradingo functionalities are packaged in two docker images.
-One is intended for running live trading activities, and the other is for running replays and benchmarks.
-For the replays and benchmarks, data is retrived from s3, for the trade date set in the environment.
-Replay output files are stashed into s3 after, along with the config used.
-If there is a core generated, that is also delivered to s3.
+One for backtesting and one for trading, both use `tradingo-base` docker image for its build dependencies.

 # Time control
-Compiling with -DREPLAY_MODE, enables the control of time.
+Compiling with `-DREPLAY_MODE`, simulates the time the strategy has based on replay data provided.

 1) realtime mode, replay will play over the file at speed dictated in datafiles
 2) non-realtime mode, file is passed with no time